songhee-cho/songhee-cho.github.io/_posts/2021-02-28-first-post.md

 Welcome to my tech blog S.CHO.LAR. 😊

-I'm interested in computer vision and ML, recently, absorbed in image or signal processing that can be applied to military tech and digital heritage.
+I'm interested in computer vision, ML, and image/signal processing that can be applied to military tech and digital heritage.

 However, this blog is not limited to above-mentioned topics.
 I'm still an undergraduate, so fully open-minded to find my future research fields.